 Within the cycles of sickness that begin to release from awareness practices, one must commit to begin a journey of sobriety for groundedness, and flexibility during struggles of changes.
 Changing moon is a path for those who are serious about their health and spiritual journey and willing to be flexible or flex-self.
 Without being flexible to personal fears, then stagnation and rigidity remains.
 All of this is done with strict and healthy boundaries in relationship.
 To advance spiritually, it must all be worked with together.

 Setting bowls of water outside, in a quiet natural place, asking the water to receive the light of the moon and to bring blessings and healing from its light is basically all that needs to be done.
 Working with our perception body (emotional body and soul body), with magical pure water, is a great purification elixir (drinking it).
 Moon charming is added to rituals to bring a receptive quality to our path, as the most powerful rituals are the most simplified.

-THE EARTH & THE ESTONIAN STAR BRIDE
+THE EARTH & THE ESTONIAN STAR (NIGHT) BRIDE

 According to a Chukchi legend, the Earth (Nutenut) lives in a large house.
 The story tells that the Sun, Moon, Sky, Sea, Dawn, Fog and Mist were visiting.
 They all wanted to marry the Earth’s beautiful daughter.
 The story resembles to some extent the Estonian myth of the Star Bride yet their endings are different.

 In The Star Bride the maiden picks the Star to be her fiancé.
 In the Chukchi myth the maiden does not get to choose a fiancé, but suitors compete and the winner marries the bride.
 However, none of the aforementioned suitors wins the contest, but a Chukchi shaman Jettögöt, who raises his staff and touches every rival with it.
 As a consequence the touched side of each suitor catches fire and they all flee in panic.
 And Jettögöt marries the maiden.
 By the way, polygamy is not forbidden among Chukchis and is unofficially practiced to our day.
 As can be seen from the above text, the Sun already has a wife called Kavra-ŋŋa.

 THE NORTH STAR

 In the Chukchi language Iluk-eŋer ‘the Immobile Star’, ‘the Nail Star’ or Unp-eŋer ‘the Driven-in Stake Star, and the ‘Pole Star’ is the Night Star and is cast in the central role among stars.
 V. Bogoraz Tan claims that the latter version of the star’s name is common all over Europe.
 The North Star in the firmament is like a pole or stake driven into the ground around which stars circle, resembling horses or reindeer tied to a pole.
 Its house is near the Zenith and through its smoke opening it is possible to travel between worlds (this physical world and the dream world that our astral soul bodies lives in).

-Due to that opening the North Star can be seen in all worlds, and the underworld as well as in upper realms, while other stars and constellations are not the same in different realms.
+Due to that opening of the North Star can be seen in all worlds, and the underworld as well as in upper realms, while other stars and constellations are not the same in different realms.
 At the same time it is believed that the North Star’s house is higher up than other houses.
 Its house is made of ice-like substance and to its top is fixed a lighthouse, like source of light.

 In his book Andres Kuperjanov lists the names different peoples call the North Star by the Golden Pillar (Mongols, Buriats, Kalmyks and Altaian Tatars), the Iron Pillar (Kyrgyzes, Bashkirs and Siberian Tatars), the Lonely Stake (Teleuts), the Golden Stake (Tunguses).
 All these ethnic groups picture the North Star as an immobile stake or pillar or a stake driven into the sky.
 The same applies to Chukchis.
 The Chukchi name of the Nail Star has a close resemblance to the Estonian name of Põhjanael ‘Northern